withtally/swaps/README.md

 ### `cow` package

 The `cow` package is designed to interact with the CoW API.
-It is particularly focused on quoting, pricing, and order management using abstractions from withtally/tally packages.
+It is particularly focused on quoting, pricing, and order management using abstractions from Tally packages.

 **Key Features:**

-Quote: Gets quote for a swap, including details like sell and buy tokens, amounts, and fees.
+`Quote`: Gets quote for a swap, including details like sell and buy tokens, amounts, and fees.

-NativePrice: Gets the native price for a token.
+`NativePrice`: Gets the native price for a token.

-Orders: Gets orders for an order contract.
+`Orders`: Gets orders for an order contract.

 ### `graph` package

-The graph package is used to provide GraphQL resolvers for querying the Tally API.
+The `graph` package is used to provide GraphQL resolvers for querying the Tally API.

 **Key Features:**

-AvailableSwaps: Retrieves available swap assets based on a given governor ID.
+`AvailableSwaps`: Retrieves available swap assets based on a given governor ID.

-QuoteSwap: Provides swap quotes for a given set of tokens and amounts.
+`QuoteSwap`: Provides swap quotes for a given set of tokens and amounts.

 ## Web

 The TypeScript files define components and logic for the creation and execution of swap proposalson Tally.

-TallyAction:
+`TallyAction`:
 Constructs and encodes blockchain transactions, including target addresses, values, and calldata.
 Provides methods to encode data for the Tally API and for blockchain execution.

-SwapAction (extends TallyAction):
+`SwapAction` (extends `TallyAction`):
 Specializes in swap-related actions, including encoding and preparing data for swap transactions.
 Manages swap-specific data such as contract addresses, token information, price checkers, and slippage rates.

-SwapRecipe Component:
+`SwapRecipe` Component:
 React functional component for displaying and managing swap actions within the Tally create proposal interface.